pveentjer/pveentjer.github.io/_posts/2022-04-18-service-time-cut-in-half.md

 - green: unoptimized service
 - blue: optimized service

-The first thing we can calculate is the latency with a service time of 0.1 and a utilization of 0.9:
+The first thing we can calculate is the latency with a service time of 0.10 seconds and a utilization of 0.90:

 $$ R=\dfrac{S}{(1-\rho)}=\dfrac{0.10}{(1.0-0.90)}=1.0 $$ second.